IBM/db2developerextension-about/docs/the-basics/creating-a-database-connection.md

 - Port: The port number used for database connection.
 - Username: The username for connecting to the Db2 instance.
 - Password: The password for connecting to the Db2 instance.
-- Available Databases: Lists the databases within the instance. **Connect** button is to establish a connection to the database and the **Drop** button is to delete the database
+- Available Databases: Lists the databases within the instance.
+The **connect** button is to establish a connection to the database and the **Drop** button is to delete the database

    > **Note**: You can also connect to the database by manually [adding the database connection](#create-db-connection) from the DB2 CONNECTIONS pane.
    {: .note-right}